boostcampaitech2/semantic-segmentation-level2-cv-18/README.md

 ## 4.8.
 TTA

-We try to use [*ttach* library](https://github.com/qubvel/ttach) but, can't use it.
+We tried to use [*ttach* library](https://github.com/qubvel/ttach) but, couldn't use it.
 So, we apply only flip TTA, which is satisfied that augmentation is equal to reverse augmentation.

 You can add such augmentation function codes in `./util/tta.py` and modify `./config/default.yaml` and `get_tta_list` function in `./util/tta.py`.

 ## 4.9.
 Pseudo labeling

-We try to used the method of converting the resulting csv file into coco-dataset to apply pseudo labeling.
+We convert the resulting CSV file into COCO-dataset to apply pseudo labelling.

-If you wants modify your path, you should fix this part in code
+If you want to modify your path, you should change this part in code.

 ``` py
     # config